Leading Conversations with Professors

 CwP Student Learning Outcomes

-- Students will describe appropriate classroom behaviors and ways of interacting with college faculty.
+- Students will discuss appropriate classroom behaviors and ways of interacting with college faculty.

 - Students will describe the importance of the college syllabus to their academic success and how to use the information contained in the syllabus.

 - Students will create a final schedule before the last day of drop/add, and preferably before classes begin.

 Conversations with Professors takes place on Sunday before classes begin, from 3:30 until 4:45 p.m.
 Students are enrolled in a section by their academic college during their summer SOAR session.
 Faculty who volunteer to assist are assigned to a section composed of students in his or her college.
 Sections cap at about 30.

 Faculty in each Conversation will have a student “Conversations Assistant” (CA).
 CAs are integral parts of the Conversations experience for several reasons.
 They will handle the administrative tasks of taking roll, for instance.
 But more substantively, their presence in the Conversation is meant to model the types of productive relationships faculty and students should develop.
 Accordingly, faculty members are encouraged to identify a student with whom they have a good relationship and ask if he or she would be willing to assist in the program.
 However, if you are having difficulty identifying a student who is available to assist or would rather not identify one yourself, the FYE office will be happy to assign one to you.

 Note: GS authentication is required.
 Typically, FYE removes narrative comments when posting online because they often include identifying remarks.
 In these administrations, those were minimal and without exception positive, and therefore they are included here.